Building a Design System Generator from Scratch

 210 150

-With HSL, generating a palette is straightforward: pick a base hue, then derive complementary, analogous, and accent hues using angular offsets.
-Adjust saturation and lightness to create shade scales.
-Everything stays perceptually coherent because the math maps directly to human color perception.
+CyanNow palette generation is just arithmetic: pick a base hue, derive complementary, analogous, and accent hues with angular offsets, then sweep saturation and lightness for shade scales.
+Every result stays perceptually coherent because the math tracks human color perception directly.

 The AI Band: Hue 200-290